-- 1. Ivanhoe's Mineral Resources Manager, George Gilchrist, Professional Natural Scientist (Pr.
+1. Ivanhoe's Vice President, Resources, George Gilchrist, Professional Natural Scientist (Pr.
 Sci.
-Nat) with the South African Council for Natural Scientific Professions (SACNASP), estimated the Mineral Resources under the supervision of Dr. Harry Parker and Gordon Seibel, both Registered Members (RM) of the Society for Mining, Metallurgy and Exploration (SME), who are the Qualified Persons for the Mineral Resource estimate.
-The effective date of the estimate for Kamoa is 27 November 2017, and the cut-off date for drill data is 23 November 2015.
-The Kakula Mineral Resource is a combination of separate Kakula and Kakula West models, with the West Scarp Fault forming the boundary between the two.
-The effective date of the estimate for Kakula is 13 April 2018, and the cut-off date for the drill data is 26 January 2018.
-The effective date of the estimate for Kakula West is 10 November 2018, and the cut-off date for the drill data is 1 November 2018.
-Mineral Resources are estimated using the 2014 CIM Definition Standards for Mineral Resources and Mineral Reserves.
-Mineral Resources are reported inclusive of Mineral Reserves, on a 100% basis.
-Ivanhoe holds an indirect 39.6% interest in the Project.
-Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
-Mineral Resources are reported for Kamoa using a total copper (TCu) cut-off grade of 1% TCu and a minimum vertical thickness of 3 m.
-There are reasonable prospects for eventual economic extraction under assumptions of a copper price of US\$3.00/lb, employment of underground mechanised room-and-pillar and drift-and-fill mining methods, and that copper concentrates will be produced and sold to a smelter.
-Mining costs are assumed to be US\$27/t.
-Concentrator, tailings treatment, and general and administrative (G&A) costs are assumed to be US\$17/t.
+Nat) with the South African Council for Natural Scientific Professions (SACNASP), estimated the Mineral Resources under the supervision of Gordon Seibel, a Registered Member (RM) of the Society for Mining, Metallurgy and Exploration (SME), who is the Qualified Person for the Mineral Resource estimate.
+The effective date of the estimate for Kamoa is 30 January 2020, and the cut-off date for drill data is 20 January 2020.
+The Mineral Resources were estimated as of 10 November 2018 and the cut-off date for the drill data is 1 November 2018.
+On 10 February 2020, the inputs used in assessing reasonable prospects of eventual extraction and the drill data inputs were reviewed to ensure the estimate has an effective date of 10 February 2020.
+Mineral Resources are reported using the CIM 2014 Definition Standards for Mineral Resources and Mineral Resources.
+Mineral Resources are reported inclusive of Mineral Reserves.
+Mineral Resources are reported inclusive of Mineral Reserves.

+- 2. Mineral Resources are reported for Kamoa using a total copper (TCu) cut-off grade of 1% TCu and a minimum vertical thickness of 3 m.
+There are reasonable prospects for eventual economic extraction under assumptions of a copper price of U\$\$3.00/lb, employment of underground mechanised room-and-pillar and drift-and-fill mining methods, and that copper concentrates will be produced and sold to a smelter.
+Mining costs are assumed to be U\$\$27/t.
+Concentrator, tailings treatment, and general and administrative (G&A) costs are assumed to be U\$\$17/t.
 Metallurgical recovery will average 84% (86% for hypogene and 81% for supergene).
 At a 1% TCu cut-off grade, assumed net smelter returns for 100% of Mineral Resource blocks will cover concentrator, tailings treatment and G&A costs. - 3.
 Mineral Resources are reported for Kakula using a TCu cut-off grade of 1% TCu and a minimum vertical thickness of 3 m.
-There are reasonable prospects for eventual economic extraction under assumptions of a copper price of U\$\$3.10/lb, employment of underground, mechanised, room-and-pillar and drift-and-fill mining methods, and that copper concentrates will be produced and sold to a smelter.
-Mining costs are assumed to be U\$\$34/t.
-Concentrator, tailings treatment and G&A costs are assumed to be U\$\$20/t.
+There are reasonable prospects for eventual economic extraction under assumptions of a copper price of US\$3.10/lb, employment of underground, mechanised, room-and-pillar and drift-and-fill mining methods, and that copper concentrates will be produced and sold to a smelter.
+Mining costs are assumed to be US\$34/t.
+Concentrator, tailings treatment and G&A costs are assumed to be US\$20/t.
 Metallurgical recovery is assumed to average 83%.
 Ivanhoe is studying reducing mining costs using a controlled convergence room-and-pillar method.
 At a 1% TCu cut-off grade, assumed net smelter returns for 100% of Mineral Resource blocks will cover concentrator, tailings treatment and G&A costs. - 4.
 Reported Mineral Resources contain no allowances for hangingwall or footwall contact boundary loss and dilution.
 No mining recovery has been applied. - 5.
 Approximate drillhole spacings are 800 m for Inferred Mineral Resources and 400 m for Indicated Mineral Resources. - 6.
 Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content. - 7.
-The Mineral Resources in Table 14.15, Table 14.16, and Table 14.17 are not additive to this table.
+The Mineral Resources reported in Table 14.5 and Table 14.6 are not additive to this table.

-14.15 Sensitivity of Mineral Resources to Cut-off Grade
+14.14 Sensitivity of Mineral Resources to Cut-off Grade

-Table 14.19 summarises the Kamoa Mineral Resource at a range of cut-off grades.
-The base case Mineral Resource model reported at a 1.0% TCu cut off is highlighted in grey.
-Mineral Resources reported in Table 14.15 and Table 14.18 are not additive to this table.
+Table 14.8 summarises the Kamoa Mineral Resource at a range of cut-off grades.
+The base case Mineral Resource model reported at a 1.0% TCu cut-off is highlighted in grey.
+Mineral Resources reported in Table 14.5 and Table 14.7 are not additive to this table.